FrancescoSciab/ATM_Banking_Application/README.md

 #### Security Features:
 - Automatic cleanup on disconnect.
 - Optional credentials initialization from environment variables.
-- No credentials are required to run in “demo mode” (when Google Sheets is unavailable).
+- Runs in “demo mode” without Google Sheets if CREDS is not provided.

 ### Views Layer (views/)
 - layout.html
-  - Base layout + xterm.js from CDN.
+  - Base layout + xterm.js from CDN, page styles/background.
-  - Global styles and background.
 - index.html
   - Renders the “Run Program” button and terminal container.
   - Manually wires WebSocket and xterm (no attach addon) and implements a minimal “local echo” line editor: